bogeeee/react-deepwatch/readme.md

 ### Caveats
 - The component function might return and empty `</>` on the first load and **produce a short screen flicker**.
 This is [because React's Suspense mechasim is not able to remeber state at that time](https://react.dev/reference/react/Suspense#caveats).
 To circumvent this, specify `WatchedComponent#fallback`.
 - `<Suspense>` and `<ErrorBoundary>` inside your component function do not handle/catch loads in that **same** function. _Means: You must place them outside to handle/catch them._
-- If your app relies on the old way of fully re-rendering the whole tree to pass deep model data (=more than using shallow, primitive props) to the leaves, mind disabling the WatchedComponentOptions#memo flag.
+- If your app is a mixed scenario with non-watchedComponents and relies on the old way of fully re-rendering the whole tree to pass deep model data (=more than using shallow, primitive props) to the leaves, mind disabling the WatchedComponentOptions#memo flag.
 - SSR is not supported.
 - [startTransition](https://react.dev/reference/react/startTransition) is not supported (has no effect).